 GETTING THERE

-• By train: Opt for a comfortable 2-hour train journey from Munich, with tickets priced at approximately 22 EUR for a single trip.
-Travelers can also take advantage of the Bavarian Regional Card, offering unlimited train travel within Bavaria for a day.
-The card costs 25 EUR for the first passenger and 3 EUR for each additional passenger, providing excellent value for exploring the region.
+- By train: You can take a comfortable 2-hour train ride from Munich, with tickets costing around 22 EUR for a one-way trip.
+You can also buy a Bavarian Regional Card, which offers unlimited train travel within Bavaria for one day.
+The card costs 25 EUR for the first passenger and 3 EUR for each additional passenger, making it a great deal for exploring the area.

-• By bus: Experience the beauty of the Bavarian countryside on a leisurely 4-hour bus ride from Munich to Füssen.
-Tickets are affordably priced at around 15 EUR for a one-way trip, making it an economical and scenic travel option.
+- By bus: If you want to enjoy the beautiful Bavarian countryside, you can take a 4-hour bus ride from Munich to Füssen.
+Tickets are about 15 EUR for a one-way trip, making it a budget-friendly and scenic option.

 STAYING THERE